marcglasberg/async_redux/README.md

 **AsyncRedux solves all of these problems and more:**

 * It's much easier to learn and use than regular Redux.
-* It comes with its own testing tools that make even complex tests easy to setup and run.
+* It comes with its own testing tools that make even complex tests easy to set up and run.
 * You can navigate between action dispatches and their corresponding reducers with a single IDE command or click.
 * You can also use your IDE to list all actions/reducers.